nithya-kumar/CSC510_F17_Project/DESIGN.md

 The first use case is for sending reminders to the users i.e. team members to commit at the end of the day and if the user does not commit then shows the time overdue.
 1 Preconditions
-  User must have a GitHub account to push all the work done on a daily basis.
-  User must have a Slack account and be member of the team they are working with.
-2 Main Flow
+  User must have a GitHub account to push all the work done on a daily basis User must have a Slack account and be member of the team they are working with 2 Main Flow
   The user will inform the bot that they are done for the day [S1], then the bot will notify and remind the user that it is time to commit the work done [S2].
 Also, it shows users overdue tasks with time if they have not committed previously [S3], to prevent users from slacking in their work.
 3 Sub Flow